 You can use Deshi Dim (country egg) or Haser Dim (duck egg) if you wish to.

 You can substitute the milk with two tbsp. of water.

-Have you tried the Omelette er Torkari Recipe from Debjanir Rannaghar!
+Let's connect over the recipe of Omelette er Torkari from Debjanir Rannaghar!

 I would love to see a picture if you are making the prawns following my recipe.
 You can share here at firstname.lastname@example.org.
 You can use my hashtag #debjanirrannaghar and share it through Instagram as well. and in addition, you can tag me at @foodofdebjani.